What Are Thai Shrimp Cakes?

 - Mix in Herbs and Vegetables: Transfer the shrimp mixture to a mixing bowl.
 Add chopped green beans, cilantro, Thai basil, and shredded kaffir lime leaves.
 Mix thoroughly.1/4 cup green beans, 1/4 cup fresh cilantro, 2 kaffir lime leaves, 1/4 cup Thai basil leaves

 - Shape the Cakes with Ease: Scoop about 2 tablespoons of the mixture and shape into small patties about 1/2 inch thick.
-It's as simple as that.
 Place them on a plate.

 - Fry the Shrimp Cakes: Heat vegetable oil in a frying pan over medium heat.
 Fry the shrimp cakes in batches for about 3-4 minutes per side until golden brown and cooked.
-Rest assured, they'll turn out perfect.
 Drain on paper towels.Vegetable oil for frying

-- Serve: Present the Thai Shrimp Cakes on a serving platter, a feast for the eyes.
+- Serve: Present the Thai Shrimp Cakes on a serving platter.
 Garnish with fresh cilantro and lime wedges.
-Serve hot with sweet chili sauce for dipping.Lime wedges and fresh cilantro for garnish, Sweet chili sauce for serving
+Serve sweet chili sauce for dipping and cucumber slices.Lime wedges and fresh cilantro for garnish, Sweet chili sauce for serving

 Notes